mcbeet/beet/docs/getting_started.md

 ```

 ## Creating a project
 Beet projects start with a configuration file, like `beet.json`, in the root of your project.
-You can choose in what format to write your beet config:

 ```{tab} beet.json
 ```json